What are encapsulated pocket springs?

 Many people often contact us and ask ‘What is an octaspring‘ followed by ‘Do you sell Octasprings?’.

 Octasprings are probably the most commercially known of the foam springs and have been out for a few years.
 Their advertising states they are cooler than solid memory foam as there are air gaps between the coils which help reduce the temperature.
-Our view is that this maybe a clear benefit but given the price of Octasprings you may be better off with a traditional pocket sprung FEP or traditional pocket sprung mattress if heat is an issue.
+Our view is that this may be a clear benefit but given the price of Octasprings you may be better off with a traditional pocket sprung FEP or traditional pocket sprung mattress if heat is an issue.

 Memory foam will always be warmer than natural materials so even making springs out of foam does not remove their heat retentive nature.
-The newness of these products also means there are no long term testimonials of the products shelf life or duration so it’s hard to comment on this.
+The newness of these products also means there are no long-term testimonials of the products shelf life or duration so it’s hard to comment on this.
 We don’t use Octasprings as they are a proprietary foam spring used by Dormeo only in their mattresses.
-Here at John Ryan we are quite old fashioned that we only use tried and tested materials so we use high-quality FEPs, not foam springs.
+Here at John Ryan, we are quite old-fashioned that we only use tried and tested materials so we use high-quality FEPs, not foam springs.

-Springs made from foam have been around long before Octasprings though and Kay Metzler, a UK-based foam manufacturers.
+Springs made from foam have been around long before Octasprings though and Kay Metzler, a UK-based foam manufacturer.
 Primarily these foam spring mattresses were marketed and sold in Germany and Europe.
-They never really look off in the UK, probably due to the high cost and therefore retail price.
+They never really took off in the UK, probably due to the high cost and therefore retail price.
 We have some of their early German prototype models which we have examined.
 Different densities of foam can be used to create different tensions of foam springs which are quite interesting.
 This has been the practice for traditional pocket springs since day one.
 The castellated foam on top would be the comfort layer that covers the foam springs giving a softer top layer.

 Here is a cutaway of the foam springs Kay Metzler developed with replacing traditional foam springs.